PASTAplus/PEP/peps/pep-9.md

         authenticated: changePermission
 ```

-**5. Get ACL**
+**5. Read Resource Rules**

-Goal: To return the ACL from the *authorization service* ACR registry for a resource identifier.
+Goal: To read rules of a specific resource.

 Use case: